cornell-dti/trends-sp22-starters/a3/README.md

-# Trends A2 Starter Code
+# Trends A3 Starter Code

-This is a really simple project where you will make a club roster and an incremental game.
+In this project we make a more advanced incremental game.